 I showed Louis the plate and said:

-He found the letter e’s on the plate and folded them toward the center.
+He found the letter “e” on the plate flaps and folded them toward the center.

-When he was done, he flipped it over and we did the same thing with the letter ‘c’ on the other side.
+When he was done, he flipped it over.
+Then, we did the same thing with the letter “c” on the other side.

-Maybe even quick addition/subtraction facts that my oldest could be working on.
-I would put the total, like 15, in the center of the plate and then he’s find all the problems that add/subtract to equal 15.
+I would put the total, like 15, in the center of the plate.
+Then he could find all the problems that add/subtract to equal 15.